docsfor developers

 the .innernet anchor#

-connect commits a small .innernet file to the repo root.
-That file is the tie between this codebase and its memory — it records the project slug and endpoint, nothing secret.
+npx innernet commits a small .innernet/connection.json to the repo root.
+That file is the tie between this codebase and its memory — it records the project slug, nothing secret.

 Because it's committed, the link travels with the repo.
-A teammate clones, runs npx innernet connect, and inherits the same context map — same dimensions, same decision log, same branchable history.
+A teammate you've shared the memory with (a room) clones, runs npx innernet, and inherits the same context map — same dimensions, same decision log, same branchable history.
 No onboarding doc to read, no tribal knowledge to transfer.
 The repo carries its own memory.

 git for thinking#